-Advanced Premium 6 16 - 20 channels for accurate tuning 4 or more listening programs (including music) Analysis of the sound environment Automatic program and volume changes More focused and adaptive directional microphones Flexible and adaptive noise control options Wireless connectivity Rechargeable[†] 20 or more channels for precise tuning Advanced analysis of the sound environment Highly effective automatic program and volume changes Highly adaptive and focused directional microphones Best range of flexible and adaptive noise control settings Wireless connectivity Rechargeable[†] An active lifestyle Some work or club meetings Larger family gatherings, clubs and community groups etc Communication on difficult listening environments with background noise A busy lifestyle Regular work or community meetings Large family gatherings Communication in noisy social environments (bars, cafes and restaurants) Technology conscious Level 5 \$3700 One aid \$6900 Two aids Level 6 \$4800 One aid \$9100 Two aids 6 years free in clinic service appointment
+Advanced Premium 16 - 20 channels for accurate tuning 4 or more listening programs (including music) Analysis of the sound environment Automatic program and volume changes More focused and adaptive directional microphones Flexible and adaptive noise control options Wireless connectivity Rechargeable[†] 20 or more channels for precise tuning Advanced analysis of the sound environment Highly effective automatic program and volume changes Highly adaptive and focused directional microphones Best range of flexible and adaptive noise control settings Wireless connectivity Rechargeable[†] An active lifestyle Some work or club meetings Larger family gatherings, clubs and community groups etc Communication on difficult listening environments with background noise A busy lifestyle Regular work or community meetings Large family gatherings Communication in noisy social environments (bars, cafes and restaurants) Technology conscious Level 5 \$3200 One aid \$5900 Two aids Level 6 \$4350 One aid \$8200 Two aids Free repairs for 6 years Free box of batteries

-Prices listed are a guide and maybe subject to change.
-Rechargeable options also available with additional surcharge.
-Prices are inclusive of GST and the standard government hearing aid subsidy of \$511.11 per ear/aid.
-Your Audiologist will discuss your eligibility for government subsidies or other funding as applicable (e.g. ACC).
+Prices listed are a guide only and subject to change.
+Price are inclusive of GST and the standard government hearing aid subsidy of \$511.11 per ear/aid.
+Your Audiologist will discuss your eligibility for government subsidies or other funding as applicable (eg ACC).
+Prices are subject to change.
+Your Audiologist can provide a full written quote which is valid for 30 days.